-This year, Germany is facing its biggest challenge yet as far as its energy policies are concerned: within the space of a few months, landmark decisions had to be rolled back and new ones made in order to ensure the country’s energy security now and in the future.
-After several decades, the country is now reducing its dependence on Russian pipeline gas at an unprecedented rate and is positioning its energy supply according to a new and broader strategy.
+In 2022, Germany was facing its biggest challenge yet as far as its energy policies are concerned: within the space of a few months, landmark decisions had to be rolled back and new ones made in order to ensure the country’s energy security now and in the future.
+At an unprecedented pace, our country reduced its decades-long dependence on Russian pipeline gas and placed its energy supply on a new and broader basis.

 Germany needs to diversify its gas supply within a very short period of time through alternative import options.
 In 2021, more than 50% (around 46 billion cubic metres) of natural gas was procured from Russia via pipelines.
-Norway was the second largest gas supplier, accounting for around 30%, followed by the Netherlands (13%).
-Within a few months, dependence on Russian pipeline gas has already been reduced to close to 10%.
+Within a few months, dependence on Russian pipeline gas was eliminated in 2022.
+Supplies from Norway, the Netherlands and Belgium are now replacing Russian gas.

 In May 2022, there were 41 LNG terminals in operation throughout Europe, able to process up to 241 billion cubic metres of natural gas liquids.
 There are currently plans for a further 32 terminals throughout Europe, including the projects in Germany.
-To replace Russian natural gas in the medium to long-term, Germany requires at least four terminals to meet its gas demand, which amounted to 95 billion cubic metres in 2021 alone.
+To replace Russian natural gas in the short long-term, Germany required at least four new terminals to meet its gas demand, which amounted to 95 billion cubic metres in 2021 alone.

 Energy security for Germany